Skyward

 - Accelerate — HuggingFace Trainer, DeepSpeed, FSDP

-- JAX — Multi-host distributed initialization
+- JAX — multi-host distributed initialization

-- Keras 3 — Backend-agnostic data parallelism
+- Keras 3 — backend-agnostic data parallelism

-- Joblib — Drop-in parallel backend for scikit-learn
+- Joblib — drop-in parallel backend for scikit-learn

 - cuML — GPU-accelerated scikit-learn estimators